rachayita/OpsNotes/rust/rust.md

 };
 ```

-## modules
+## crates and modules
-- modules are namespaces
-  - they’re containers for:
-    - functions, types, constants, and so on that make up program or library

-## TODO
 - crates are about code sharing between projects
 - modules are about code organization within a project
 - rust never compiles its modules separately, even if they are in separate files:
   - when a rust crate is built, all of its modules are recompiled
+- modules are namespaces, they’re containers for:
+    - functions, types, constants, and so on that make up program or library
 - `super` is an alias for the parent module
 - `self` is an alias for the current module
 - while paths in imports are treated as absolute paths by default